Become a Certified Positive Organisational Psychology Practitioner (Level 5 Diploma)

 You will learn how to support organisations and employees on policies and practices related to Strengths, Authenticity, Resilience, Positive Emotions, and Motivation.
-You will also study how to facilitate leadership and teamwork, and conduct staff surveys, interviews, and analyses to strengthen wellbeing at work.
+You will also study how to facilitate leadership and teamwork, develop wellbeing policies, and conduct staff surveys, interviews, and analyses to strengthen wellbeing at work.

 Module 2 Units

 This unit introduces you to the professional landscape of Positive Psychology in Practice, including whether or not it should become a regulated qualification and profession.
 You will complete a critical report on a related topic of choice.